gardener/documentation/website/documentation/050-tutorials/content/howto/hibernate-cluster/_index.md

 ## Set a Gardener Cluster in Hibernate Mode
 Fortunately the Gardener offers the possibility to scale the Worker Nodes down to *"Zero"* without much effort.
-Follow the slide deck below to bring your Gardner Clsuter in Hibernate Mode
+Follow the slide deck below to bring your Gardner Cluster in Hibernate Mode

 {{< slide dir="./slider/" >}}